 A kettle is an essential for any modern kitchen.
 If you’re in the market for a new one, you want to make sure it’s up to the task, time and time again.
 Given our obsession for a brew, the best kettle will be used at least three times a day - add that up over the lifetime of a kettle and it's obvious that this is one gadget that has to be rather durable.

-We’ve spent the past three weeks putting some of the most popular kettles through their paces, timing how long they take to boil, negotiating special features and testing their durability, to find the best value options and the kettles that really perform.
+This is why we’ve spent weeks and weeks putting the best electric kettles on the market through their paces, timing how long they take to boil, negotiating special features and testing their durability, to find the best value options and the kettles that really perform.

 Upvote of downvote to have your say on our shortlist, or scroll down for the expert's view.